-

 D. If the persons involved decide to avoid the anticipated multiple role relationship, no consultation with administrative staff would be required, although this might be sought as a means of soliciting another perspective on the issues raised.

-E. In the event that a tentative decision is made to proceed with a multiple role relationship, particularly one involving a personal or non-professional role, there are numerous options for consultation.
-One option is to raise these concerns in Senior Staff Meeting with relevant staff present.
-Another option is to consult with the CAPS administrative team (Director; Assistant Director, Clinical Services; Assistant Director, Training; Associate Director, Research and Technology) during an administrative team meeting.
-The Assistant Director, Training should be involved in the consultation if the issue concerns a post-doc, intern or practicum student.
-The Practicum Coordinator should also be involved in the consultation if the issue concerns a practicum student.
-Interns supervising practicum students can raise these concerns in the supervision of supervision seminar.
+E. In the event that a tentative decision is made to proceed with a multiple role relationship, particularly one involving a personal or non-professional role, consultation is recommended.
+Concerns can be raised in an Administrative Supervisors Team Meeting with relevant staff present.
+The Associate Director, Training should be involved in the consultation if the issue concerns a post-doctoral fellow, doctoral intern, or extern.
+The Externship Coordinator should also be involved in the consultation if the issue concerns an extern.
+Doctoral interns and post-doctoral fellows supervising externs can raise these concerns in the Supervision of Supervision seminar.

-F. In some cases (e.g., where an administrator is one of the parties involved in the multiple role relationship), other administrators within the agency or an external consultant might be utilized to provide insight or mediate the issues involved, or these issues could be brought to a senior staff meeting.
+F. In some cases (e.g., where an administrator is one of the parties involved in the multiple role relationship), other administrators within the agency or an external consultant might be utilized to provide insight or mediate the issues involved, or these issues could be brought to an Administrative Supervisors Team Meeting.

 G. In all discussions of an anticipated multiple role relationship, consider the following questions:

-5. Could this situation affect the agency in some other negative way (e.g. negative perceptions of the agency as a whole)?
+- Could this situation affect the agency in some other negative way (e.g., negative perceptions of the agency as a whole)?

 In considering the types of social interactions that may take place between training staff and trainee staff, the following questions are offered for consideration:

-4. Does the proposed social activity take place during the work day or after working hours?
+- Does the proposed social activity take place during the workday or after working hours?

-6. Does the proposed social activity provide the trainee freedom of choice or will they feel obligated to engage in the activity?
+- Does the proposed social activity provide the trainee freedom of choice, or will they feel obligated to engage in the activity?

-7. Whose needs are being met by the proposed social activity?
-The trainees or the training staff members?
+- Whose needs are being met by the proposed social activity?
+The trainee or the training staff member?

-VII.
-Multiple Role Relationships Involving Sexual or Romantic Feelings:
+VI.
+Multiple Role Relationships Involving Sexual or Romantic Feelings

 Multiple role relationships which involve sexual or romantic feelings have an added potential to create conflict and impairment.
 The following relevant laws, policies and principles are offered to shed light on this issue: